t-bucchi/minipro/README.md

 ## Features
 * Native support for Linux, BSD, and other flavors of Unix.
-* Compatibility with TL866CS, TL866A, and TL866II+ from XGeku
+* Compatibility with TL866CS, TL866A, and TL866II+ from XGecu
   (http://www.xgecu.com/en/)
 * Experimental support for Xgecu's T48 and T56 programmers
 * More than 13000 target devices (including AVRs, PICs, various BIOSes